chedabob/longbow/README.md

 ## Set Up

 Run `longbow install` in the directory where your `.xcworkspace` or `.xcodeproj` file lives.
-This will create two files, `.longbow.{json,screens}`, where they will be used to build out from here.
+This will create a file, `longbow.json`, where they will be used to build out from here.
 You are almost ready to start creating new targets

 ## Formatting .longbow.json

-Here's a basic gist of how to format your `.longbow.json` file:
+Here's a basic gist of how to format your `longbow.json` file:

 ```
 {